PietroBernardelle/pietrobernardelle.github.io/_news/icwsm2026_acceptance.md

 related_posts: false
 ---

-Our paper titled "Spotting Persuasion: A Low-cost Model for Persuasion Detection in Political Ads on Social Media" got accepted to [ICWSM 2026]() (Los Angeles).
+Our paper titled "Spotting Persuasion: A Low-cost Model for Persuasion Detection in Political Ads on Social Media" has been accepted to [ICWSM 2026]() (Los Angeles).